Total Law

 As part of your application for the Unmarried Partner Visa, you will have to submit extensive evidence proving that you meet these requirements.

-What are the financial requirements for the UK Unmarried Partner Visa?
+What are the financial requirements for UK Unmarried Partner Visa?

-Being able to financially support yourselves after the non-EEA partner arrives in the UK is an important requirement for the UK Unmarried Partner Visa.
-To be eligible for the visa, you have to meet the following financial requirements of a minimum income threshold:
+Being able to financially support yourselves after the foreignpartner arrives in the UK is an important requirement for the UK Unmarried Partner Visa.
+To be eligible for the visa, you have to meet the following financial requirements of a minimum income threshold as of 2026:

 If your annual income does not meet the minimum threshold, you can also use a combination of other sources, which include: